elephantscale/es-training-new/search-common/slides/Search-Intro.md

 ## How good are the retrieved docs?

- *  *Precision:* Fraction of retrieved docs that are relevant to the user’s information need
+ *  *Precision:* Fraction of retrieved docs that are relevant to the user's information need

  *  *Recall:* Fraction of relevant docs in collection that are retrieved